Are Absorbent Socks Reusable? For How Long?

 1. Check the Skin of the Sock

-The PIG Mildew-Resistant Absorbent Sock is our best reusable water absorbent sock.
-Its polypropylene skin and filler will resist the growth of mildew, and the sock can be air-dried and reused up to three times.
+The PIG Mildew-Resistant Absorbent Sock can be left down long-term and the filler will resist the growth of mildew.
+The sock can be air-dried and reused up to three times.

 How To Dry Absorbent Socks

-When the only liquid you’re absorbing is water, many absorbent socks can be air-dried and reused.
-For best results, treat your saturated socks just like your wet laundry — hang them from a line or drape them over a rack (but never in a dryer — they could melt!!).
-Need them back in action ever faster?
+PIG Mildew-Resistant Absorbent Sock should be air-dried before reuse.
+For best results, hang them from a line or drape them over a rack.
 Speed up the process with moving air from a floor fan or an open window or door.